27Stanley/trExiCuraBE/README.md

 Example Request: GET https://trexicurabe.onrender.com/users/${userId}

 Create a New User - Adds a new user to the DB with the provided username.
+Simultaneously creates an artcollection and adds it to the DB that is linked to the new user.

 Request Type: POST
 Endpoint: /users